ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 4. Defect Management & Lifecycle

 # Data Coverage
-The approach includes creating generic data generation utilities for specific purposes in testing There are 5 data generation utilities with the following purposes
+The approach includes creating data generation utilities for specific purposes in testing There are 5 data generation utilities with the following purposes
 1. for testing Pre-Reg and Reg Client UIs
 2. for testing Pre-Reg APIs